TheChricke/BNN/README.md

 **Results**

-For stock market data the amount of aleatoric uncertainty(represents intrinsic randomness or noise in a system that cannot be reduced), in the data is overwhelming and making the bayesian neural network wuite useless.
+For stock market data the amount of aleatoric uncertainty(represents intrinsic randomness or noise in a system that cannot be reduced), in the data is overwhelming and making the bayesian neural network quite useless.
 To be able to model epistemic uncertainty the intrinsic noise in the data would need to be reduced.

 As we can see from the training results loss on the validation data the loss is barely decreasing after each epoch and increasing the neurons in the hidden layer from 8 to 56 doesnt improve the results at all.
 Could also be KL regularization is too strong, forcing the model toward uncertainty